TucanoCode04/my-obsidian-vault/5 - Brain/Fundamental of Technological Processes/Technological Processes/10 - Complementary Technologies.md

 - Vapor Etching
 - Dry Etching
 We have seen them used for thin layer etching, but in bulk micromachining we use them to etch deep into the silicon substrate.
+#### Etch Stop Techniques
+##### P++ Etch Stop
+P++ etch stop is is a technique used in bulk micromachining to create precise and controlled etching of silicon wafers.
+If a portion of the Silicon wafer is doped with a concentration of boron atoms higher than $10^{19}$, the etching rate of that region will be significantly reduced when using certain etchants, such as potassium hydroxide (KOH).
 #### Wafer Bonding
 Wafer bonding is a process used to join two or more wafers together to create a single, unified structure.
 It can be used to bond two silicon wafers or two different materials, such as silicon and glass.
 It's used in various applications: